Urgent Medical Problems

 WEEKDAYS DURING THE SURGERY HOURS

 Please attend the surgery between the above hours.
 Please make it clear that you have an urgent problem.
-We can only deal with urgent problems in these appointments and patients with non-urgent problems will be asked to book a routine appointment.
+We can only deal with urgent problems in these appointments (you need to see a doctor on the same day) and patients with non-urgent problems will be asked to book a routine appointment.
 If you are unsure whether your problem is urgent or not please liaise with reception.

 AFTER HOURS AND WEEKENDS